Associated Press says U.S. government seized journalists' phone records

 Among at least a half-dozen prosecutions by the Obama White House - more than all other previous presidents combined, according to tallies by multiple news organizations - the Justice Department charged former National Security Agency official Thomas Drake under the Espionage Act with mishandling classified information.

-On the eve of his trial, the government dropped the charges in exchange for Drake pleading guilty to a misdemeanor charge.
+On the eve of his trial, the government dropped the charges in exchange for Drake pleading guilty to a misdemeanour charge.

 Republican Representative Robert Goodlatte, chairman of the House Judiciary Committee, said in a statement that the panel intends to ask Holder "pointed questions" about the issue when he testifies on Wednesday at a previously scheduled general oversight hearing.